ktta/gprintf/README.md

 currently replaced by the 'X' character.
 The POSIX specification says that such characters should result in the EILSEQ error.

+The glibc extension '%m' can be quite useful.
+An integer counterpart '%M' could also be implemented.
+It is also supported by musl according to the manual page.

 ## References

 The POSIX specification: